Adult Autism Assessments

 An 'informant' is someone who knows you well and who can be part of your autism assessment.
 Ideally this is a parent/guardian who knew you age 4-5.
 If this is not possible for you, an 'informant' can be a partner or friend who knows you well.

-No. Once we have a referral from your GP and you've supplied us with school details, we will contact the education setting and ask them to complete our questionnaire.
+No. Referrals must come from your GP.
+Once we receive this and you provide school details, we will contact the education setting directly to complete our questionnaire.

 Get in Touch